AllenDowney/ThinkDataStructures/graphs/hw5/HW5.md

 - `Solver(Board initState)`, finds a solution to an intial 8 puzzle board state using Dijkstra or A*

 Methods:
-- `int moves()`, give the min number of moves to solve the initial board
+- `boolean isSolvable()`, returns false if the board is determined to be unsolvable
 - `Iterable<Board> solution()`, return the sequence of boards in a shortest solution, return null if unsolvable

 ## Step 3: